BManoff/regression-project/readme.md

 ### Project Goals

-The project goal is to Predict home value based on features from the Zillow dataframe.
+The project goal is to predict home value based on features from the Zillow dataframe.

 ### Project Description